Small Business Loan Resources & Guides For Businesses Affected By The Coronavirus

 If you need a loan quickly, I’d recommend taking a look at our top-ranked small business lenders for 2020.
 Bear in mind that some may or may not be lending as usual at this time.

 A simpler option for short-term financing, particularly right now, might be a business credit card.
 While the interest rates on credit cards can be extremely punishing, if you pay off your balance each month, you’re effectively getting a “free” extremely short-term loan.
 This can be useful for smoothing out your cash flow and making direct purchases.
 Many also come with lucrative rewards programs that can allow you, if you play your cards right, to actually save money by using a business credit card.
-Check out our guide to getting a quality business credit card fast for more info.
+Check out our guide to instant approval business credit cards for more info.
 And read about How To Use (& How To Avoid Using) Business Credit During The Coronavirus Pandemic.

 If you’re falling behind on credit card payments right now due to diminished business from the pandemic, our guide about how you can get help from credit card issuers might be useful.